Transcript for video Lifetime mortgages in a nutshell

 There are costs and charges involved, and releasing equity may affect your tax position and any entitlement to welfare benefits.

-Our equity release will reduce how much you can leave behind, but our inheritance protection guarantee lets you set aside a percentage of the value of your home to leave to your loved ones, although this will lower the amount you’re able to borrow.
+While equity release reduces the amount you can leave behind, you don’t need to worry about spending all of your inheritance.
+You can set aside a percentage of the value of your home to leave to the people you love – this will lower the amount you can borrow.
+Inheritance will still be reduced.

 Terms and conditions apply.